 Yes we do, all the time, a couple during three months.

 Honest work, out of the box with fresh ideas well produced.

-Tell us a bit about yourself and the studio that you work for.
 I founded Lo Siento 10 years ago, and today we are 6 people working on commercial and self initiated projects.
 We are based in Barcelona in the borough of Gracia.
 One of the things that we enjoy the most is the connection between humour and graphic design.
-Having fun is so important during the process of working sometimes… 🙂
+Having fun is so important during the process of working sometimes… :)

 Gerard Miró (Craft producer).